Kelketek/providence/docs/getting_started/redux.rst

      // To begin using Providence, we need to initialize a dynamic module store: const store = createStore({})

+    // The Providence redux plugin should give you sane defaults.
+In many cases, the only thing you need to override
+    // are the client functions.
+    const buildContext = {...defaultContextValues()}

-     const netCall = (options) => {
+    buildContext.client.netCall = (options) => {
       // You'll want to add whatever other Axios configuration arguments you need for your API here.
 That will likely
       // include things like Authorization headers.
-Read the Axios documentation for more information. const config = {...options, preSuccess}
+Read the Axios documentation for more information. return axios.request(options)
-       return axios.request(config).then(preSuccess)
     }
-     // The Providence redux plugin should give you sane defaults.
-In most cases, the only thing you need to override
-     // is netCall.
-     const buildContext = {...defaultContextValues(), netCall}
-     buildContext.client.deriveSingle = ({request, state}) => {
+     buildContext.client.deriveSingle = ({request}) => {
        // The test API we'll be using has a 'data' attribute within the JSON data which contains the real data. return response.data.data
      }